Population Matters: Vision

-Population Matters' vision is of a future in which our population co-exists in harmony with nature and prospers on a healthy planet, to the benefit of all.
+Population Matters' vision is of a world in which our human population lives fairly and sustainably with nature and each other.

 Mission

-Population Matters' mission is to drive positive, large-scale action through fostering choices that help achieve a sustainable human population and regenerate our environment.
+Population Matters' mission is to address the negative consequences of ever more people using ever more of the planet’s resources and to inspire and engage with others to find, share and promote ways to make our vision a reality as quickly as possible.

 Solutions

-Population Matters promotes five solutions to slow and ultimately reverse population growth:
+Population Matters promotes various solutions to slow and ultimately reverse population growth: